mmbman/Katagiri/1983-01-19-Blue-Cliff-Record-Case-39-Talk-2.md

 #### 39:26

-*(At this point, the recording skips back to just before 33:20, and repeats for a while, before continuing.)*
+*(At this point, the recording skips back to just before 33:20, and repeats about 6 minutes of content before continuing.)*

 #### 44:46